Beryllium oxide

 Beryllium oxide (BeO), also known as beryllia, is an inorganic compound with the formula BeO.
-This colourless solid is a notable electrical insulator with a higher thermal conductivity than any other non-metal except diamond, and exceeds that of most metals.
+This colourless solid is an electrical insulator with a higher thermal conductivity than any other non-metal except diamond, and exceeds that of most metals.
 As an amorphous solid, beryllium oxide is white.
 Its high melting point leads to its use as a refractory material.
 It occurs in nature as the mineral bromellite.
 Historically and in materials science, beryllium oxide was called glucina or glucinium oxide, owing to its sweet taste.

 Preparation and chemical properties

 Beryllium oxide can be prepared by calcining (roasting) beryllium carbonate, dehydrating beryllium hydroxide, or igniting metallic beryllium: